 PhD in Sociology with a related interest in medicine and health

 Special Instructions to Applicants:

 Thank you for your interest in this position.
 To be considered, you must apply online.
-Applicant should attach a letter of interest, current resume/vitae, teaching philosophy, research statement, unofficial transcript and a list of three references (include names, addresses and complete contact information).
+Applicant should attach a letter of interest, current resume/vitae, teaching philosophy, unofficial transcript and a list of three references (include names, addresses and complete contact information).

 For questions or additional information, please contact Kathleen Brennan at firstname.lastname@example.org.